VirtualVerse-LLC/CustomDewCollectorSize/README.md

 The `Config/blocks.xml` file allows you to customize the collection rate :

-- `MinConvertTime`: Minimum amount of time to obtain water. <!-- 3600 Game Seconds = 1 Game Hours -->
+- `MinConvertTime`: Minimum amount of time to obtain water, 600 Game Seconds = 1 Game Hours.
 - `MaxConvertTime`: Maximum amount of time to obtain water.

 Example: